casey-cheung/casey-cheung.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a postgraduate researcher at the University of Manchester.
+I'm a PhD candidate based in [the National Graphene Institute](https://www.graphene.manchester.ac.uk/ngi/) at the University of Manchester.
+I sp